Code-Institute-Submissions/project1-YZF-R1/README2.md

 Media:
-THe photos used in this project were obtained from Google and are not restricted by copyright.
+The photos used in this project were obtained from Google and are not restricted by copyright.

 conclusion:
 This section has certainly been a learning curve.
 There's been a lot to take on board and digest.
 I had some significant